 ■ Let us choose our legislators.
 You should not use your power to keep yourselves in power.

-Both individuals and organizations are encouraged to join our coalition for Kentucky Fair Maps!
+Both individuals and organizations are encouraged to join our coalition for Kentucky Fair Maps & to help pass HB 326, the Kentucky Fair Maps Act!

 If you wish to join as an individual, click here: Yes!
 I want to join!